 DHI's full-year Zacks Consensus Estimates are calling for earnings of $7.92 per share and revenue of $25.45 billion.
 These results would represent year-over-year changes of +23.56% and +25.28%, respectively.

-Investors might also notice recent changes to analyst estimates for DHI.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for DHI.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-DHI is holding a Zacks Rank of #1 (Strong Buy) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DHI is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, DHI is currently trading at a Forward P/E ratio of 11.29.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.97.
+Looking at its valuation, DHI is holding a Forward P/E ratio of 8.89.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.28.

-Also, we should mention that DHI has a PEG ratio of 1.03.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Building Products - Home Builders stocks are, on average, holding a PEG ratio of 1.22 based on yesterday's closing prices.
+We can also see that DHI currently has a PEG ratio of 0.72.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Building Products - Home Builders industry currently had an average PEG ratio of 0.6 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.